Whole Wheat Sourdough Starter & Loaf

 The Benefits of Sourdough

-The fermentation process not only lowers the gylcemic index of the bread, but it also breaks down the gluten, making it more digestible for those with a mild gluten intolerance (though definitely not safe for those with Celiac disease).
+The fermentation process not only lowers the glycemic index of the bread, but it also breaks down the gluten, making it more digestible for those with a mild gluten intolerance (though definitely not safe for those with Celiac disease).

 White vs Whole Wheat Flour